A female’s perspective of being a Maritime Security Operative in the HRA.

 “Mainly just watch movies, I am an active person and like to do sport, I used to run a lot when I was in the army but not so much now as I can’t run on ship but I do as much fitness as possible”.

-There are still very few woman serving as crew on ships and you are the only female I have met in this area doing maritime security, have you met any hostility because you are a woman?
+There are still very few women serving as crew on ships and you are the only female I have met in this area doing maritime security, have you met any hostility because you are a woman?

 “No, actually, quite the opposite, everyone is always very friendly to me and I think they are shocked, as they often haven’t seen a female doing security before.